skiffer/hydra-docgpt.ai/docs/gpt-for-sheets-get-started.md

 ---
 layout: docs_layouts/default
-title: Get Started with GPT for Sheets
+title: GPT for Sheets - Get Started
 nav_order: 1
 parent: GPT for Sheets
 permalink: /docs/gpt-for-sheets/get-started
-description: Explore GPT functions like, GPT_TRANSLATE for language translation and GPT_EXTRACT for data extraction.
+description: GPT for Sheets - Get Started | Explore GPT functions like, GPT_TRANSLATE for language translation and GPT_EXTRACT for data extraction.
 Follow example use cases, enhancing your Google Sheets experience.
 Simplify email responses, improve text, and streamline explanations effortlessly.
 Watch the installation guide here.
 ---

 # How to Install GPT for Sheets